IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Scenario        Period      Load level  Generator  Energy inflows by load level   MW
 ==============  ==========  ==========  =========  =============================  ==

+All the generators must be defined as columns of these files.

 If you have daily inflows data just input the daily amount at the first hour of every day if the ESS have daily or weekly storage capacity.

 Internally, all the values below 1e-5 times the maximum system demand will be converted into 0 by the model.